 This Biological Assessment (BA) is for rangeland grasshopper/Mormon cricket control activities in the grasslands around the state of New Mexico.
-APHIS is requesting Endangered Species Act (ESA), section 7, informal consultation for those species that have been listed or proposed for listing in New Mexico since the October 3, 1995 FWS letter to Carl Bausch and for all listed species in those counties for the use of the growth regulator, dimilin (diflubenzuron), and contact spray insecticides; malathion and carbaryl, and carbaryl bran bait application.
+APHIS is requesting Endangered Species Act (ESA), section 7, informal consultation for those species that have been listed or proposed for listing in New Mexico since the October 3, 1995 FWS letter to Carl Bausch and for all listed species in those counties for the use of the growth regulator, diflubenzuron; insect ryanodine receptor inhibitor, chlorantraniliprole and contact spray insecticides; malathion and carbaryl, and carbaryl bran bait application.

-The agreements for New Mexico reached between APHIS and FWS will be in effect until a Biological Opinion (BO) for the entire Rangeland Grasshopper Cooperative Management Program is issued and the nationwide, formal consultation process is completed which is anticipated during 2015.
+The agreements for New Mexico reached between APHIS and FWS will be in effect until a Biological Opinion (BO) for the entire Rangeland Grasshopper Cooperative Management Program is issued and the nationwide, formal consultation process is completed which is anticipated during 2020.